 THOUSAND OAKS, Calif., Sept.
-8, 2019 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced new data from the ongoing Phase 1 study evaluating AMG 510 in patients with previously treated KRAS G12C-mutated solid tumors.
-AMG 510 is a first-in-class investigational oral therapy that is designed to selectively and irreversibly target the KRAS^{G12C} protein.
-The additional follow-up in a larger group of patients with non-small cell lung cancer (NSCLC) continued to show anti-tumor activity with no dose-limiting toxicities.
-These data are being presented during an oral presentation at IASLC 2019 World Conference on Lung Cancer (WCLC) hosted by the International Association for the Study of Lung Cancer.
+27, 2019 /PRNewswire/ -- Amgen (NASDAQ: AMGN) today announced new data from the ongoing Phase 1 study evaluating AMG 510 in patients with previously treated KRAS G12C-mutant solid tumors.
+The data include the first evidence of anti-tumor activity reported in patients with colorectal cancer (CRC) and appendiceal cancer, as well as previously presented non-small cell lung cancer (NSCLC) findings.
+AMG 510 continues to be well-tolerated with no dose-limiting toxicities.
+These data are being presented during a poster discussion at the European Society for Medical Oncology (ESMO) 2019 Congress.